At least three dead in Jersey explosion and fire

 The blast happened in the early hours of Saturday, causing a three-storey building to collapse.

-At least three people have died following an explosion and fire at a block of flats in Jersey.
+At least three people have died following an explosion and fire at a block of flats in Jersey after residents reported smelling gas.

 The deaths came at around 4am on Saturday after a huge blast which caused the three-storey building in St Helier to collapse.